vandre-sales/meliva-ds/docs/docs/themes.md

 layout: page.njk
 ---

 Web Awesome is designed to be highly customizable through pure CSS.
-Out of the box, you can choose from a light or dark theme.
+Out of the box, the default theme includes both light and dark styles.
 Alternatively, you can design your own theme.

-A theme is nothing more than a stylesheet that uses the Web Awesome API to define design tokens and apply custom styles to components.
+In essence, a theme is a stylesheet that uses the Web Awesome API to define custom properties and apply custom styles to components.
 To create a theme, you will need a decent understanding of CSS, including [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) and the [`::part` selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).

 :::info
 For component developers, built-in themes are also available as JavaScript modules that export [Lit CSSResult](https://lit.dev/docs/api/styles/#CSSResult) objects.
 You can find them in `/%NPMDIR%/themes/*.styles.js`.